Sarah Paulson biography

 Besides having a talent for acting, Sarah discovered in high school that she has an odd talent for making dolphin noises.
 She pulls it out in the media as a trick every once in a while, and has done it on The Other Sister, on David Letterman's talk show, on Studio 60 on the Sunset Strip, and on Anderson Cooper's talk show.

-Most recently, Sarah was in the 2015 films Carol and The Runner, and will be in the upcoming 2016 romantic comedy Bluejay, as well as in Rebel in the Rye (2017).
-She also made her return to American Horror Story for its sixth season, which premiered on Sept.
-14, 2016.
+Sarah was in the 2015 films Carol and The Runner, and starred in the 2016 romantic comedy Bluejay, as well as in Rebel in the Rye (2017).
+She also made her return to American Horror Story for its seventh season, which premiered in September 2017.

 Griffin and Phoenix (2006)